-BaseLineGreen[TM] first examines the upstream external environmental cost and regional employment impacts of the inputs to construction of a generic baseline building or buildings modeled after a proposed building (s) design.
+The method first examines the upstream external environmental cost and regional employment impacts of the inputs to construction of a generic baseline building modeled after a proposed building design.
 The upstream external environmental costs are summarized in an "external environmental cost ratio" (EECR).
 The upstream employment impacts are summarized in an "employment impact ratio" (EIR).
 Both an EECR and an EIR are assigned to all high priority inputs to construction within major architectural Uniformat Building Group Element categories of the baseline building.

-Second, BaselineGreen[TM] establishes a new "greener" baseline with reduced upstream environmental costs.
-This green baseline becomes the new benchmark for measuring the proposed building design.

-Following the BaselineGreen[TM] analysis, the GreenBalance[TM] assessment provides a framework to go beyond the present approach of simply minimizing environmental burdens.
-GreenBalance[TM] attempts to neutralize or "balance" these conditions with the objective of mitigating and, in some cases, actually counteracting external environmental costs.
+Second, it establishes a new "greener" baseline with reduced upstream environmental costs.
+This green baseline becomes the new benchmark for measuring the proposed building design and provides a framework to go beyond the present approach of simply minimizing environmental burdens.
+The approach attempts to neutralize or "balance" these conditions with the objective of mitigating and, in some cases, actually counteracting external environmental costs.
+Preliminary findings show that for those impacts that represent processes that can be chemically and materially balanced, a per unit carbon or SO2 or even H20 intensity factor per weight can be established comparing upstream activity to the downstream sequestering or remediation actions be taken.

-1. BASELINEGREENTM
+2 PROCEDURE STEPS

-1.1 Environmental Prioritization of Uniformat Building Group Elements
+2.1 Environmental Prioritization of Uniformat Building Group Elements

-Step one of BaselineGreen[TM] identifies the high priority building group elements associated with upstream environmental burdens.
-(In this report, negative environmental impacts are called environmental burdens since they impose health risks and economic costs to society.)
-The method of analysis is environmental life cycle assessment (LCA) using Bureau of Economic Analysis (BEA) national data.
+The first step consists in identifying the high priority building group elements associated with upstream environmental burdens (in this report, negative environmental impacts are called environmental burdens since they impose health risks and economic costs to society).
+The method of analysis is environmental life cycle assessment (LCA) using U.S. Bureau of Economic Analysis (BEA) national data.
 The upstream (or "embodied") environmental consequences of the hundreds of inputs required to provide the bill of materials and products for the baseline building design are assessed using an economic input-output model of the entire construction sector of the U.S. economy.
-The inputoutput model is fully comprehensive and includes inputs of raw materials, energy, equipment, fabricated products, intermediate products, and services that can be correlated to various geographic locations and scales.
+The input-output model is fully comprehensive and includes inputs of raw materials, energy, equipment, fabricated products, intermediate products, and services that can be correlated to various geographic locations and scales.

-Three summary environmental burden indicators associated with each upstream input to construction of the baseline building - total air pollution, global warming (greenhouse gases), and toxic releases -are identified and quantified.
-After all upstream inputs to construction are categorized according to Uniformat Level 2 Building Group Elements, the Building Group Elements are subsequently ranked according to each of the three environmental burdens and then an overall "final ranking" is given that combined rankings for all three burdens.
+Three summary environmental burden indicators associated with each upstream input to construction of the baseline building - total air pollution, global warming (greenhouse gases), and toxic releases - are identified and quantified.
+After all upstream inputs to construction are categorized according to Uniformat Level 2 Building Group Elements, the Building Group Elements are subsequently ranked according to each of the three environmental burdens and then an overall "final ranking" is given that combines rankings for all three burdens.
 The rankings for one example municipal building project in Seattle, Washington are presented in Table 1 below.